Toblerity/rtree/docs/source/README.txt

 Rtree: Spatial indexing for Python
 ------------------------------------------------------------------------------

-Whether for in-memory feature stores, Plone content, or whatever -- we need an index to speed up the search for objects that intersect with a spatial bounding box.  `R-trees`_ provide excellent query performance and good incremental insert performance.
+`R-trees`_ possess excellent query performance, good incremental insert performance, and great flexibility in the spatial indexing algorithms world.

 .. _`R-trees`: http://en.wikipedia.org/wiki/R-tree
 .. _`ctypes`: http://docs.python.org/library/ctypes.html

-`Rtree`_ is a Python library that uses `ctypes`_ and an internally built C API to wrap `libspatialindex`_ and provide very flexible spatial indexing.
+`Rtree`_ is a Python library that uses `ctypes`_ to wrap `libspatialindex`_.
 `Rtree`_ has gone through a number of iterations, and at 0.5.0, it was completely refactored to use a new internal architecture (ctypes + a C API over `libspatialindex`_).
 This refactoring has resulted in a number of new features and much more flexibility.
 See CHANGES.txt_ for more detail.

+Rtree 0.6.0+ requires `libspatialindex`_ 1.5.0+ to work.
+Rtree 0.5.0 included
+a C library that is now the C API for libspatialindex and is part of that source tree.
+The code bases  are independent from each other and can now evolve separately.
+Rtree is now pure Python.

 .. _Rtree: http://pypi.python.org/pypi/Rtree/
 .. _CHANGES.txt: http://trac.gispython.org/lab/browser/Rtree/trunk/CHANGES.txt